 - Emergency Prescriptions will be available to collect from the surgery after 18:00.

 - Emergency Prescriptions will not be sent to a locale pharmacy for collection.

 The GP Partners have reviewed the medicines we prescribe and have produced a list of items for which we will, if necessary, issue an emergency prescription.
 These are considered by Fernville and most other practices to be emergency medications, without which the patient could suffer significant harm within two working days.
 If the medicines you need are not on this list, you should make a routine request and allow a minimum of two working days before collecting your prescription.

-The following are considered to be emergency medications, without which the patient could suffer significant harm within two working days.
+The following are considered to be emergency medications, without which the patient could suffer significant harm within three working days.
 Missing doses of these medications may compromise their efficacy, or cause significant harm for the patient.

 - Salbutamol / Ventolin reliever spray, Terbutaline / bricanyl

 - GTN spray – Glyceryl trinitrate

 - Medications for an arrhythmia – Verapamil / Diltiazem / Amiodarone / Bisoprolol, Propranolol / Atenolol